 Mercury Air Transport and Fate Research Partnership Group

-In partnership with the United Nations Environment Programme (UNEP), BRI is assisting in the process of developing a global mercury monitoring system, and is engaged in the deliberations for an internationally binding treaty for monitoring mercury as a global pollutant.
+In partnership with the United Nations Environment Programme (UNEP), BRI is assisting in the process of developing a global mercury monitoring system, and was engaged in the deliberations for an internationally binding treaty for monitoring mercury as a global pollutant.
 Click here for BRI’s brochure: Mercury in the Global Environment.